Anniedubs/trex-game/README.md

-# trex-game
+# trex
-#lol trex game in chrome browser
+Offline Game where trex jumps and runs over the obstacles.